serdarch/serdarch.github.io/README.md

 </div>

-[CVPR 2024 Workshops] SERNet-Former: Semantic Segmentation by Efficient Residual Network with Attention-Boosting Gates and Attention-Fusion Networks

 ## News
 - `16 May 2024`   [CVPR 2024 Workshops] The article "SERNet-Former: Semantic Segmentation by Efficient Residual Network with Attention-Boosting Gates and Attention-Fusion Networks" is now accepted to CVPR 2024 Workshops.
 Equivariant Vision: From Theory to Practice